Interview with Leey Houdini – TWELVE 13 Exclusive

 Hi Clubbing9.
 I’m doing well here.
 Just a bit busy with some preparation for 2013.

 How did you start your career in nightlife entertainment industry?

-I went to my first event was Godskitchen at Sepang in late year 2011.
+I went to my first event was Godskitchen at Sepang in the late year 2011.
 Since then I’ve found something interesting in this EDM.
 It all started from here.
-So i start making a monthly podcast and surprisingly I received positive feedback from listeners.
+So I start making a monthly podcast and surprisingly I received positive feedback from listeners.
 From there, organisers started inviting me to play at their clubs.